How Knowing Your Camera Well Will Make You A Better Photographer

 Practice Using Your Camera Often

 Frequent use of your camera will help you develop a more visceral relationship with it.
 Much like a musician needs to practice for hours on end to master playing specific pieces of music.
 You must also practice.

 A guitarist or trumpeter playing scales over and over on the same instrument will get a feel for it.
 Not only will they become faster and more skilled, but they will learn to appreciate the tools of their craft with affection.
 It’s the same using a camera.

-You might retort, ‘’ No, we cannot, you are correct.
+You might retort, ‘but we can’t play scales on our cameras.’
+No, we cannot, you are correct.
 However, there are many techniques we can improve upon if we go about it often and with purpose.

 What To Practice With Your Camera

 Practice managing the most important functions on your camera.
 How to set the exposure.
 How to focus, both manually and using autofocus.
-Using different lenses.
+Using different focal length lenses.
 And even changing lenses.